 Welcome to the Appalachian Water Watch Alerts Site

 This site has been created to help local people in Central Appalachia report and track incidents of water pollution.
-Emergency spills, such as coal mine sediment and slurry pond spills, tanker truck spills, and natural gas well blowouts, are often only reported to a subset of the community, or only to state agencies.
+Emergency spills, such as the West Virginia MCHM spill, coal mine sediment and slurry pond spills, tanker truck spills, and natural gas well blowouts, are often only reported to a subset of the community, or only to state agencies.
 It is often difficult to obtain notification of spills within one’s community, or to gain information about how a spill is being dealt with by responsible companies and agencies.

 Appalachian Water Watch also serves as a forum for residents to report concerns about drinking water quality.
 Our team is interested in all types of water pollution, including well and city water.